Learn more about our past programming below, or check out our current season for upcoming performances.

 Saint James Episcopal Church, Lancaster, PA (map)

 Sensational harpist Bridget Kibbey, declared “a marvel” by The New York Times, will join forces with members of the Sebastians, an ensemble known for “elegant string playing… immaculate in tuning and balance” (Early Music Today).
 J.S.
-Bach’s monumental Toccata & Fugue in D minor will be part of their inspired program that re-imagines masterpieces of this Baroque master, adapted by Kibbey for harp and early-instrument string quartet.
+Bach’s monumental Toccata & Fugue in D minor will be part of their inspired program that re-imagines masterpieces of this baroque master, adapted by Kibbey for harp and early-instrument string quartet.

 Stamford United Methodist Church, NY (map)